ut/PRNSTN/README.md

   $ bundle install
 ```

+### Setup a social media plattform

+To talk with the Internet printer, the printer needs his own social media channel.
+You can either setup a GNU Social or Twitter account.
+Other platforms may be included in the future (you contribute to this project by adding your favorite platform).

+### GNU Social

+(pending)

+### Twitter

 Create a Twitter application via [apps.twitter.com](https://apps.twitter.com/) and export the following credentials into your local environment:

 ```bash